Difference Between Latte and Mocha

 IngredientsEspresso and milk are the basic ingredients, but flavouring syrups of your choice can be added.
 Espresso shots and steamed milk are mixed with chocolate syrup of cocoa powder.

 ToppingsThe way of pouring the steamed milk creates a beautiful design on the top of the drink, like leaves and flowers.
-A mocha is generally topped with a lot of whipped cream, white or dark chocolates, chocolate syrups, and a variety of sprinkles.
+A mocha is topped with a lot of whipped cream, white or dark chocolates, chocolate syrups, and a variety of sprinkles.

 ConsistencyA latte is not a very thick coffee drink.
 The consistency of mocha is dense due to the added cocoa powder or chocolate syrup.